perseas/Pyrseas/docs/config.rst

 --------------------------

-The utilities also allow you to specify a fourth configuration file on the command line, using the ``--config`` command line option.
+The utilities also allow you to specify a fourth configuration file on the command line, using the :option:`--config` command line option.
 Again, if the file exists, its information will be merged with previously read files.